 Krzysztof joined Watsi on September 2nd, 2013.
-Six months ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eleven months ago, Krzysztof joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Krzysztof's most recent donation supported Taw, a gardener and teacher from Thailand, to fund a fracture repair surgery.

 Krzysztof has funded healthcare for 24 patients in 5 countries.